Polynesian ground dove: Description

 The Polynesian ground dove is a small, plump ground dove that displays sexual dimorphism.
 The male Polynesian ground doves of the nominate subspecies have white foreheads, cheeks, throats, and breasts.
 The crown, nape, and auricular stripe are grey.
 The upperparts are a dark olive grey with purple or, if the feathers have faded, chestnut red iridescence on the hindneck and wing-coverts.
 The underparts are blackish.
 In males of the subspecies albicollis, the head is completely white.
-Females of both subspecies look the same; they are a bright reddish brown overall that is tinged strongly with reddish-purple on the crown, neck, and wing-coverts.
+Females of both subspecies look the same: they are a bright reddish brown overall, tinged strongly with reddish-purple on the crown, neck, and wing-coverts.
 The mantle, back, rump, and inner wing-coverts are a dark olive, and there is a pale breast shield.
 This plumage frequently fades in intensity due to wear.
 The juvenile Polynesian ground dove is red overall, with many of its feathers fringed with a cinnamon-rufous.
 The white parts of the face and underparts are suffused with grey.
 Juvenile males can be differentiated from juvenile females through the absence of a pale breast shield and purple-edged feathers on the scapulars and lesser coverts.
 The adult Polynesian ground dove is about 23.5 to 26 cm in length, and weighs about 105 to 122 g.
 The ground dove's iris is brown, while the bill is black.
 The legs and feet are a purplish black.

 The call of the Polynesian ground dove has been described as a low, hoarse moan.

 Distribution and habitat

 The Polynesian ground dove was originally found in both the Tuamotu Archipelago and the Society Islands.
 It has since been extirpated from the Society Islands, where it was found on Tahiti and Moorea.
 In the Tuamotus it has been recorded on Arakita, Hao, Hiti, Maria Est, Marutea Sud, Matureivavao, Rangiroa, Tenararo, Tenarunga, and Vanavana.
-In addition, local reports have suggested that the Polynesian Ground Dove likely lived on Fakarava, Katiu, Makemo, Manihi, Tahanea, Tikehau, and Tuanake, although no specimens were ever collected from these islands.
+In addition, local reports have suggested that the Polynesian Ground Dove likely lived on Fakarava, Fangatau, Katiu, Makemo, Manihi, Reao, Tahanea, Tematagi, Tikehau, Tuanake, Vahanga and Vahitahi, although no specimens were ever collected from these islands.

 Originally, the Polynesian ground dove inhabited mountainous volcanic islands and nearby atolls and islets.
 However, the introduction of feral cats and rats have extirpated the ground dove from the mountainous volcanic islands.
 On the islets and atolls it lives in forests with a well-developed understory of dense bushes, ferns, and grasses, in areas of low, dense scrub, and in groves of Pandanus plants with sparse ground vegetation.

 Behaviour and ecology

 The Polynesian ground dove is a terrestrial and elusive dove.
 It primarily feeds by scratching for seeds on the ground, such as those from Morinda and Tournefortia plants; however, it is also known to feed in trees and shrubs, where it eats the buds of Portulaca, the seeds of Digitaria, and the leaves of Euphorbia.
-The ground dove flushes in a manner similar to a partridge while its wings produce a whirring sound.
+The ground dove flushes in a manner similar to a partridge, while its wings produce a whirring sound.
 Little is known about the species' breeding behavior, although juveniles have been observed in January and April.